-EricaW: If you have a layover in the US for international travel, is 2 hours enough time, or is it better to have more padding in case the first leg of the flight is delayed?
+EricaW: If you have a layover in the US for international travel, is two hours enough time, or is it better to have more padding in case the first leg of the flight is delayed?

 Yes, two hours is fine.

 Nieff: With all of this flight searching, is it necessary to delete your search history and cookies from day to day?
-I have found that the prices keep going up day after day yet if I use another computer the same day prices are lower?
+I have found that the prices keep going up day after day yet if I use another computer the same day prices are lower.
 Why is that?

 There is some evidence to suggest airlines and booking sites do change their prices based on if you are logged into your frequent flier account or if you have been coming back to a site a lot to check the prices of one route.
 If I’m going to be doing a lot of searching over a couple of days, I’ll clear out my cookies or use Google Chrome’s “incognito” option.
-There’s no proof that this happens all the time but sites definitely track consumer behavior through online cookies so better to be safe than sorry.
+There’s no proof that this happens all the time, but sites definitely track consumer behavior through online cookies, so better to be safe than sorry.

-Veena_: What is your take on booking through a travel agent as far as getting deals on flights, accommodation, etc?
+Veena_: What is your take on booking through a travel agent as far as getting deals on flights, accommodation, etc.?